 Janet Jackson: Rhythm Nation

 It’d be easy to get snarky about the Jackson clan.
-The whole phenomenon seems a bit off, and Michael himself, bless his heart, was a weird little piece of business who literally tried to turn himself into Peter Pan via plastic surgery – I’d argue the doctors who abetted his nuttiness on that score should have had their licences pulled.
-Still, it always seemed to me that there was no arguing with Janet, who I think was far superior in most ways to her all but deified brother.
+The whole phenomenon seems a bit off, and Michael himself, bless his heart, was a weird little piece of business who literally tried to turn himself into Peter Pan via plastic surgery – I’d argue the doctors who abetted his nuttiness on that score should have had their licences pulled – and had, well, a somewhat sketchy history with underage boys in that oddball fantasy camp he built for himself, Neverland (more Peter Pan), which tends to put you off the whole Jackson thing.
+Still, it always seemed to me that there was no arguing with Janet, who I think was far superior in most ways to her once all but deified brother.

 As a dance video, Rhythm Nation is cinematic, ominous, viscerally exhilarating, and choreographed to the nth degree.
 It’s so much better than everybody’s stock pick for all time best video, Thriller, with its goofball Vincent Price voice-over and stupid Monster Mash theatrics, that honestly, you gotta wonder what goes on.
 Thriller is a silly little song, a novelty item in the same league as the theme from The Adam’s Family; Rhythm Nation is the real deal.
 Far better video, far better song, and dammit, she’s a far better dancer.